 How To Store

-Bean sprouts spoil easily, so store them in the refrigerator and use them within a few days.
+Bean sprouts spoil quickly, especially in warm and humid environments, so store them in the refrigerator and use them within a few days.
 Discard them once they start smelling bad or look limp and slimy.

 These delicious sprouts are small but mighty!
-Its been known to help improve digestion, promote healthy bones, improve the immune system, aid weight loss, and prevent congenital disabilities.
+Lentil sprouts have been known to help improve digestion, promote healthy bones, improve the immune system, aid weight loss, and prevent congenital disabilities.
 Here are just some of the health benefits.

 Low in calories and carbohydrates, high in nutrients and fiber